PavelSimon/Automa---Gemini/README.md

 The API documentation will be available at `http://localhost:8000/docs`

+The web dashboard will be available at `http://localhost:8000/dashboard`

 ## Environment Configuration

 Create a `.env` file in the project root with: